Seclusion-5150/Tither/README.md

 - node.js
 # Software Packages and Frameworks
 - React Native
-# Church Tithes App - React Native Setup Guide
+# Tither - React Native Setup Guide

 A comprehensive guide to set up the development environment for the Church Tithes mobile application.